Jamie Oliver's Food Revolution Huntington America

-Jamie Oliver in Huntington America to start a food revolution by highlighting problems of unhealthy eating at home and in American schools.
+Jamie Oliver, Britain's celebrity chef from the UK's "The Naked Chef" TV series, is in America to start a revolution by highlighting the problems of unhealthy eating both at home and in American schools.

 The impassioned chef, TV personality and best-selling author is determined to take on the high statistics of obesity, heart disease and diabetes in Huntington, West Virginia, America, where the nation's children are the first generation not expected to live as long as their parents.
 Jamie Oliver is inviting viewers to take a stand and change the way America eats, at home, in schools and workplaces, with this thought-provoking new TV series.

-Oliver says, "The time is right for people to rediscover the sense of pride, satisfaction and fun you can get from cooking for the people you love.
+"The time is right for people to rediscover the sense of pride, satisfaction, and fun you can get from cooking for the people you love.
 There's an incredible community in Huntington, and I want this experience to be a celebration of what we can achieve when people come together.
 I want to prove that turning around the epidemic of obesity and bad health doesn't have to be boring or dull in the slightest.
-Wonderful stories will unfold in Huntington, and hopefully this will inspire the rest of the States.
+Wonderful stories will unfold in Huntington, and hopefully this will inspire the rest of the States."